josephberger/PanOS-Master-Tshoot/README.md

 ```

 ## Considerations
-1. All API calls are made through the Panorama so you do not need direct access to the NGFWs mgmt interface (unless its stand-alone).
+1. All API calls are made through the Panorama so you do not need direct access to the NGFWs mgmt interface (unless its non-managed).
-2. The API Key that is generated for the Panorama and stand-alone NGFWs is stored in the SQLite database.
+2. The API Key that is generated for the Panorama and non-managed NGFWs is stored in the SQLite database.
 Protect it!
 3. Recommend changing the `db_uri` variable in config.py to an absolute path where you would like it to reside.
 4. MT removes junk such as interfaces without zones or vrs, NGFWs in Panorama but not connected before entering it into the database.
 You may find missing interfaces etc when using the print options.
 5. Recommend using a read-only account on Panorama for security purposes.